Patient Rights Under Florida Transparency Act Of 2016

 Estimate of Charges

 Patient or prospective patients may request from this facility and other health care providers an estimate of charges prior to receiving services.
-We must respond to you within seven days of your request.
+We will respond to you within seven days of your request.

 Our estimate will be based upon the procedure your physician tells us that he or she plans to perform and the insurance information that you provide to us.
-We normally will contact your insurer to learn of your eligibility for the procedure and will then base our estimate upon what the insurer tells us about the payment they will make for the procedure.
+We normally will contact your insurer to learn of your insurance policy coverage and benefits for the procedure and will then base our estimate upon what the insurer tells us about the benefits you have available for the procedure.
 The procedure your physician actually performs may differ from the initial one planned based upon your medical condition at the time of the procedure.
 Since we cannot forecast the change, the estimate will be based upon the planned procedure as scheduled by your physician.

 You may pay less or more for this procedure or service at another facility or in another health care setting.